Thursday Night Baseball: Baseball Night in America (2019–present)

 For the 2019 season, Fox Sports announced that they would air games on two Thursday nights in September.
 These games were branded as part of Fox's Baseball Night in America package.
 Four Thursday night games were aired on Fox in a regionalized form, with two each week.
 The primary games were called by Joe Davis, John Smoltz, and Ken Rosenthal, while the secondary games were called by Kenny Albert, A. J. Pierzynski, and Jon Morosi in 2019.

 With the 2020 season being abbreviated to just 60 games due to the COVID-19 pandemic, Fox announced that they would broadcast at least four games on Thursday nights beginning on July 30 and continuing through the month of August.
 Fox aired three weeks of Thursday night games in 2020, with July 30 and August 6 being regionalized, while August 13 was broadcast to the whole country.
-Fox was supposed to air another week of regional games on August 27, but they were postponed in the wake of player protest after the police shooting of Jacob Blake in Kenosha, Wisconsin, and instead those games got rescheduled to Saturday.
+Fox was supposed to air another week of regional games on August 27 (at a special time of 6:35pm ET/3:35pm PT), but they were postponed in the wake of player protest after the police shooting of Jacob Blake in Kenosha, Wisconsin, and instead those games got rescheduled to Saturday.

 For the 2021 season, Fox only aired one Thursday night game.
 The "Field of Dreams Game" between the New York Yankees and the Chicago White Sox.

 Fox returned to regionalized games in the 2022 season.
 Fox aired three weeks of Thursday night games, including the second Field of Dreams game on August 11.
 Fox again also aired two weeks of Thursday night games in September in order to allow more Saturday primetime College Football games to air on the network.

 Since the 2023 season, Fox has aired at least three weeks of Thursday night games.
 At least one game is aired in late August and two games are broadcast in September.
 In 2024, Fox also aired the MLB at Rickwood Field game on a Thursday night in June.